How to better organize your life

 - Focus on getting the top 3 done, and if you manage to do the other ones too, great!
 But if you don’t, it’s okay because you finished the most important tasks of the day.

 Another technique you can try out is a little unusual, but it works for some people — write down and cross off a task only after you accomplished it.
 It gives you the satisfaction of crossing off (and hence, finishing) something, and it motivates you but it doesn’t add the stress of a barely touched to-do list.

 Did you know that some of the main reasons for procrastination are the fear of failing and feeling overwhelmed?

 Big tasks can seem intimidating.

-Solve it by breaking them down into chunks.
+Solve them by breaking them down into chunks.
 It’ll make you less likely to procrastinate and more likely to stay organized.

-Cleaning the whole house sounds complicated and tiring and you probably don’t want to do it (completely understandable).
-Break that project into smaller parts, for example, divide the tasks by rooms.
+Cleaning the whole house sounds complicated and tiring, and you probably don’t want to do it (completely understandable).
+Break that project into smaller parts, for example, divide the tasks by room.
 Cleaning the kitchen sounds more doable than cleaning the whole house.

 Go step by step.